The problem

 HOW TO DO IT?

-Converting the float into an integer is almost an industry standard.
+Converting the amount into an integer is almost an industry standard.
 To do it, represent the amount in its currency's lowest denomination.
 Examples:

 - Smallest divisible unit of a rupee is a paisa.
 So,